 The Imperial seals carried either the word xi or bao depending on which dynasty or emperor was in power at a particular period in time.
 The number of these seals also changed depending on which dynasty ruled at that time.
 For instance, during the Han dynasty, the emperor had six seals.
 This increased to eight when the Tang dynasty was in power and then to 12 in the Ming times.
 By the time the Qing dynasty came to rule, there were many dozens of Imperial seals in use.
 These seals were used for official purposes by the emperor.

 Emperors also used another type of Imperial seals.
 This type of Imperial seal was used to affix works of art, such as calligraphy or painting.
 When the royal household acquired any work of art, they imprinted the painting or piece of calligraphy with the Imperial seal to establish their mark of appreciation.
 This also increased the value of the artwork.

 Private seals were those used by the people at large.
 They were, typically, for personal use and could be equated with the signature in today’s times.
-Because of the nature of its use, Private seals were unregulated.
-They came in a variety of shapes, sizes, material and calligraphy.
+Because of the nature of their use, Private seals were unregulated.
+They came in a variety of shapes, sizes, materials, and calligraphy.

-In the ancient times, the seals were either made of jade or bronze.
+In ancient times, the seals were either made of jade or bronze.
 Jade was the preferred material for royals and noblemen.
-However, with time, people resorted to more accessible materials such as wood, stone, ivory, horn, alloy and synthetic fiber.
-Even today, the seal plays an equally important role in the Chinese culture as it did many thousands of years ago.
+However, with time, people resorted to more accessible materials such as wood, stone, ivory, horn, alloy, and synthetic fiber.
+Even today, the seal plays an equally important role in Chinese culture as it did many thousands of years ago.